Commercial Vehicle (CV) Insurance Estimate Calculator

 Conversion impact

-Friction removed
+Friction removal

 Context

-Quotes are a revenue product, not a form.
+Quotes are a revenue product.

 Iteration timeline

 Phase 1.
-Conversion lift (A/B test)
+Conversion lift (A/B test) CV2

 Addressed a major abandonment problem right after the first step by reducing friction, cutting steps, and improving clarity and SEO alignment to capture more high-intent demand.